crypto-arbitrage-bot/CAB/README.md

 To run the program, run the command `python main.py`

+## Run the Executable
+To run the executable version of the application, navigate to the 'exec' directory

+Extract the .zip file located in the 'exec' directory

+Run the .exe file located in the extracted zip

 ## Usage

 To use CAB, select a crypto exchange and press on the button labelled "Start Running" to search for profitable links